Report: Brandon Jennings Has Had Cops Called 30-40 Times for Noise Complaints

 Report: Brandon Jennings Has Had Cops Called 30-40 Times for Noise ComplaintsJuly 7, 2018

-Milwaukee Bucks guard Brandon Jennings has had the cops called on him between 30-40 times for various noise complaints.
+Milwaukee Bucks guard Brandon Jennings has had the cops called on him between 30 to 40 times for various noise complaints.

-Per TMZ Sports, the most recent incident occurred in the early morning hours of July 5 when officers were called to Jennings home in Los Angeles due to "an insanely loud" party.
+Per TMZ Sports, the most recent incident occurred in the early-morning hours of July 5, when officers were called to Jennings' home in Los Angeles because of "an insanely loud" party.

 One of Jennings' neighbors told TMZ he doesn't mind parties, but there should be a limit.